-The following description of our capital stock and provisions of our certificate of incorporation and bylaws that will be in effect upon completion of this offering, are summaries only.
-This description of our capital stock reflects changes to our capital structure that will be in effect upon completion of this offering.
+The following description of our capital stock and provisions of our amended and restated certificate of incorporation and amended and restated bylaws, each of which will be in effect upon completion of this offering, are summaries only.
+This description of our capital stock reflects changes to our capital structure that will become effective upon completion of this offering.